abayley/oracle-tools/README.md

 oracle-tools
 ============
-These are SQL\*Plus scripts (and other goodies) that make working with ORacle via SQL\*Plus a bit less crap.
+These are SQL\*Plus scripts (and other goodies) that make working with Oracle via SQL\*Plus a bit less crap.

 Install